 Figure 9.
-Centers of clusters over scale.
+Centers of clusters over scales.

 In this experiment, we estimate the number of clusters that can be reliably detected at each scale.
-From the previous experiment, we see that it is more efficient to code images in scales 1-4 by explicit methods, and more efficient to code images in scales 5-9 by implicit methods.
+From the previous experiment, we see that it is more efficient to code images in scales 1-4 by explicit methods, and scales 5-9 by implicit methods.
 Therefore, we try to identify the number of explicit clusters in the first 4 scales, and the number of implicit clusters in the latter 5 scales.

-For explicit clustering, we sketch all the visible borders of the squares of the first scale.
+For explicit clustering, we sketch all visible borders of the squares of the first scale.
 For each of the subsequent 3 scales, we generate their sketches by scaling down the labeled sketches from the first scale.
-If two line segments in the sketch become too close (within 2 pixels), we would allow the two lines to merge into one.
-Then for each of the four sketches, we randomly select 400 $12 \times 12$ image patches from each scale and cluster them based on the following 9 parameters: number of L-junctions, number of Tjunctions, number of crosses, number of non-intersecting sketches, number of disjoint regions, and number of outgoing lines at each of the four sides of the patches.
+Then for each of the four sketches, we randomly select 400 $12 \times 12$ image patches from each scale and cluster them based on the following parameters: number of L-junctions/T-junctions/crosses, number of non-intersecting sketches, number of disjoint regions, and number of out-going sketches at each side of the patches.
 The clusters with frequency greater than 0.5% are included.

-For implicit clustering, we also randomly collected 400 $12 \times 12$ image patches from each scale, but instead of using the original images, the clustering is done on the histograms of filter responses using the same method described above.
+For implicit clustering, we also randomly collected 400 $12 \times 12$ images patches from each scale, but instead of using the original images, the clustering is done on the histograms of filter responses using the same method described in 4.2.

 A plot of the number of clusters identified in each scale is shown in Fig.8.
 The centers of the clusters over scale are shown in Fig.9.
 We can see that there are only a few clusters at the two ends of the scale range, and the curve peaks at scale 4.
-This means we only need very simple manifolds to code very high or very low resolution images, but we need more complex manifolds to code images of medium resolution.
+This means we only need a few manifolds in our dictionary to efficiently code very high or very low resolution images, resulting in shorter coding lengths, but we need more manifolds, or more bits, to code images of medium resolution.
 This suggests that the medium resolution is most informative for object recognition.
-Over the whole range of resolution, the image patches change from simple regularity to complex regularity to complex randomness to simple randomness.
+By lowering the resolution, the image patches change from simple regularity to complex regularity to complex randomness to simple randomness.

-6. Conclusion
+6. Discussion

-The contribution of this paper is to propose a method for pursuing two different types of manifolds, which give rise to two different classes of models.
-Moreover, we have examined the relationship between models and scale.
+The key contribution of this paper is to propose a theoretical framework for pursuing two different types of manifolds, which give rise to two different classes of models.
+For instance, the Mumford-Shah model [11] has the concepts of both edges and textures (in terms of smoothness), but their model does not provide justification for the two concepts.
+Our work can be considered a statistical justification for them.
+Moreover, we have examined the important relationship between models and scale.

-Acknowledgement
+7. Acknowledgement

 This work is supported by NSF grant 0413214 and ONR N-00014-05-1-0543.
-The data used in this paper were provided by the Lotus Hill Annotation project [14], which was supported partially by a sub-award from the W. M. Keck foundation, a Microsoft gift, and a 863 grant 2006AA01Z121.
+The data used in this paper were provided by the Lotus Hill Annotation project [14], which was supported partially by a sub-award from the

+W.M.
+Keck foundation, a Microsoft gift, and a 863 grant 2006AA01Z121.